Anger as Boebert heckles Biden as he talks about death of son at State of the Union

 The ISIS-K terrorist attack at Hamid Karzai International Airport last August that killed 13 US service members and at least 170 Afghans was the result of a single explosive device, a military investigation found.

-A further 18 US troops were killed in the attack, which came as Mr Biden ended the US occupancy of Afghanistan after 20 years.
+A further 18 US troops were wounded in the attack, which came as Mr Biden ended the US occupancy of Afghanistan after 20 years.

 During America’s post-September 11 wars, huge open-air burn pits were used to dispose of the mountains of trash on US military bases.